-Also known as atopic dermatitis, eczema occurs when your skin is unable to repair its natural barrier.
-“The cracks mean foreign substances from the environment are able to enter the skin - this activates the skin’s immune response causing the skin to become red, itchy and inflamed,” explains Hudson.
-“When the skin’s natural barrier becomes damaged, moisture leaves the skin, causing it to become dry and cracked.
-Generally, there is a family history of eczema or other allergies such as hay fever and asthma.”
+Also known as atopic dermatitis, eczema occurs when your skin is unable to repair its own natural barrier.
+“The cracks mean foreign substances from the environment are able to enter the skin – this activates the skin’s immune response causing the skin to become red, itchy and inflamed,” explains Hudson.
+“When the skin’s natural barrier becomes damaged, moisture leaves the skin, causing it to become dry and cracked."

 Unsure if you have eczema or not?
 Hudson says your skin will usually appear red, irritated and itchy.
 “Mild eczema tends to look dry and flaky.
 Severe eczema tends to be itchy, red; the skin may be cracked and it can ooze,” she explains.

 First off, stop scratching.
 We know it’s easier said than done, but scratching will make your eczema one hundred times worse.
 It basically breaks down the skin’s barrier even more, making it more susceptible to infection.
 So, try and keep those mitts away from your skin as much as possible.